SE::DuckDuckGo::Position - Website keyword position checker for DuckDuckGo

 - Supports subdomain search

-- Collecting positions for several domains simultaneously
+- Collecting positions for multiple domains at once

 Use cases